How to Do a Brand Audit: An Executive’s Guide

 Are you ready to transform your company with a successful brand audit?

-Don’t let your organization’s potential remain untapped.
+Don't let your brand's potential remain untapped.
 Take decisive action now:

-1. Schedule an audit within the next 30 days.
+1. Schedule a brand audit within the next 30 days.

 2. Assign a project lead to oversee the process.